Green People’s Energy

 Components 1 and 5 – ‘Small-scale project fund' and ‘Secretariat’ – are controlled centrally.
 Components 2, 3 and 4 – ‘Training’, ‘Productive use and social infrastructure’ and ‘Investments and framework conditions’ – are designed and implemented locally in the focus countries.

 Moreover, two Special Representatives for Energy in Africa – Bärbel Höhn and Josef Göppel, both of whom are former German Bundestag members – are also supporting the initiative.
-They are playing a key role in implementing the Green People’s Energy for Africa initiative by working on a voluntary basis to help design and publicise the initiative, in the process contributing their political experience and access to networks in the implementation process.
+They are playing a key role in implementing the Green People’s Energy initiative by working on a voluntary basis to help design and publicise the initiative, in the process contributing their political experience and access to networks in the implementation process.
 The two Special Representatives have traveled to eight out of nine focus countries as part of their work.
 They have presented the initiative at various events.
 This helps forge partnerships between various stakeholder groups and thus contributes to the core goals of the initiative.